Click to view each report:

 Goal: Eliminate entries to homelessness among released inmates and youth who are in CFS, disengaging from school

-The highest recorded number of unique clients was in January of 2020 with 67 who had been discharged from institutions.
+The highest recorded number of unique clients for a given month was in January of 2020 with 67 who had been discharged from institutions.
+The trend over the past 4 years has been in a downward direction.

 - Data